Last updated 15/09/2018

 The parish is served by the Ashchurch for Tewkesbury Railway Station and has good road links including the A46, a major trunk road, which leads to junction 9 on the M5.

 The largest density of housing and population is to be found in the north of the Parish surrounding the A46.
 Although the Parish does not include large scale employment, nearby towns and cities, including Tewkesbury, Cheltenham and Gloucester do accommodate a wide range of employment, training and education facilities.

 The 2011 census data showed that Ashchurch Rural Parish was home to 957 residents, many of these residents having spent much of their lives living in the Parish.
 The area does prove attractive to commuters who enjoy the peace and tranquility of living within the rural environment whilst still benefiting from quick access to employment, health, services and so on.

-The Parish has gone through many changes, often putting strain on its rural identity.
+In addition to several boundary changes the Parish has gone through many structural changes, often putting strain on its rural identity.
 Development along the A46 in particular has challenged the rural nature of the area.
 The addition of the MoD site, started in the 1940s and developing since into the UKs main Central Vehicle Depot, brought about massive change and the site was followed by new housing developments in Ashchurch and Aston Cross.

-Four of the parish's hamlets have been in existence since at least 1086 as they are mentioned in the Doomsday Book.
+Five of the parish's hamlets are mentioned in the Doomsday Book written in 1086.
 Their entries can be seen here...